adap/flower/baselines/statavg/README.md

 # enable server-side evaluation with the data ratio of your preference.
 Default settings do not include this option.
 python -m statavg.main include_testset.flag=true include_testset.ratio=0.15
 ```
-Disclaimer: Please note that since the experiments were conducted for the paper, the dataset authors have slightly modified the dataset.
-While this modification may lead to minor differences in accuracy, `StatAvg` should still consistently outperform `FedAvg` as demonstrated in the paper.
+Disclaimer: Please note that the results presented above differ from those in the paper.
+Since the experiments for the paper were conducted, the dataset authors have made slight modifications to the dataset.
+Although these changes result in a decrease in accuracy (approximately a 10% drop), `StatAvg` is still expected to consistently outperform `FedAvg`, as demonstrated in the paper.